Google Workspace Essentials can be viewed as a slimmed-down version of Google Workspace.

 There are a number of reasons you may want to subscribe to Google Workspace Essentials in addition to your current provider.

-1. You want the collaborative capabilities of Google’s office products (Docs, Sheets, Slides) within your organization.
-Google is very strong on the collaboration front.
+1. You want the powerful collaboration capabilities of Google’s office products (Docs, Sheets, Slides) within your organization.

-2. You work with other business and with subcontractors that are using Google Workspace.
-If someone from a company that is using Google Workspace decides to share a Google Sheets spreadsheet file with one of your employees, in the absence of Essentials, the recipient would need to create a consumer Google account (with our without Gmail) to open and edit that spreadsheet.
+2. You work with other businesses and subcontractors using Google Workspace.
+If someone from a company using Google Workspace decides to share a Google Sheets spreadsheet file with one of your employees, in the absence of Essentials, they would have to use visitor sharing, which is one extra step.

 4. While there are many meeting platforms on the market such as Zoom and Teams, you prefer the ease of use of Google Meet and the fact that it is 100% browser-based.

 If, for example, your organization is using Microsoft 365 and you have 25 or fewer employees, all your staff can use Google Workspace Starter Edition at no cost.

 Adding Google Workspace Essentials to your employees’ suite of software can improve collaboration and increase efficiency.
 If you are looking to host your organization’s email and calendar with Google, consider one of the full versions of Google Workspace.